Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Introduction

-\textbf{Self-supervised models} Unlike traditional supervised learning, SSL defines pretext tasks that allow models to learn meaningful representations from raw data \cite{Balestriero2023}.
+\textbf{Self-supervised models} Unlike traditional supervised learning, SSL defines pretext tasks allowing models to learn meaningful representations from raw data \cite{Balestriero2023}.
 One prominent SSL technique is contrastive learning, which trains encoders to generate augmented views of a sample, maximizing similarity between these views while minimizing similarity with other samples \cite{Balestriero2023}.
 Popular methods such as SimCLR \cite{Chen2020}, BYOL \cite{Grill2020}, and MOCO \cite{He2020} have demonstrated success in imaging tasks, while VIME \cite{Houthooft2016} and SCARF \cite{Bahri2022} are leading approaches for tabular data.
-Emerging approaches, like contrastive language-image pre-training (CLIP) strategy, have evolved from unimodal methods to integrate diverse modalities.
-While there was an extensive work done for cardiovascular diseases prediction \cite{Radhakrishnan2023, Du2024, Hager2023, girlanda2024enhancingcardiovasculardiseaseprediction}, stroke risk prediction through volumetric brain images and clinical health records remains underexplored.
+Emerging approaches, like contrastive language-image pre-training (CLIP) strategy, have evolved from uni-modal methods to integrate diverse modalities.
+While there was an extensive work done for cardiovascular diseases prediction \cite{Radhakrishnan2023, Du2024, Hager2023, girlanda2024enhancing}, stroke risk prediction through volumetric brain images and clinical health records remains underexplored.

-We present for the first time, to the best of our knowledge, a self-supervised multi-modal approach integrating 3D brain MRIs with clinical tabular data for stroke risk prediction.
+We present for the first time, to the best of our knowledge, a scalable self-supervised multi-modal approach integrating research quality T2-FLAIR MRIs pre-stroke, along clinical records for stroke risk prediction, prior to onset.
 As depicted in Figure \ref{fig:model_design}, our methodology incorporates cross-modal interactions via CLIP loss \cite{Radford2021} and image-tabular matching (ITM) loss \cite{Li2021, Du2024}.
-We demonstrate that our learning strategy outperforms leading (self-)supervised unimodal methods and that multi-modal image-tabular pre-training leads to better representations and improved downstream performance.
-Lastly, we validate the model's learned features through visual activation maps, which align with established clinical and neurological findings on stroke-related brain pathology.
-Code is available at \url{https://github.com/CamilleDelgrange/SSMSRPM}.
+We demonstrate that our learning strategy outperforms leading (self-)supervised uni-modal methods and that multi-modal image-tabular pre-training aligns data modalities in a shared space improving representations, as well as downstream task performance.
+Lastly, we validate the model learned features through visual activation maps, which align with established clinical and neurological findings on stroke-related brain pathology.
+Our model is practical for real-world clinical use because it leverages a small dataset without the need of expert annotations, and could facilitate early identification of at-risk patients for a more proactive clinical management.
+The code repository for this project is available at the following link: \url{https://github.com/CamilleDelgrange/SSMSRPM/}.